 Here’s a question: where in Europe do you think people live in the smallest houses?
-If your answer was ‘the UK’ right away, then congratulations I guess – that’s the correct answer.
+If your answer was ‘the UK’, then congratulations I guess – that’s the correct answer.

-The average house in this country, according to research, stretches across 76.2sq m.
-In comparison, homes in Germany are on average 109sq m big, and people in Denmark have a whopping 137sq m to make into a home.
+We’ll get on to how to renovate a small bedroom in a minute.
+But this is relevant, as the average house in this country, according to research, stretches across 76.2 sq m.
+In comparison, homes in Germany are on average 109 sq m big, and people in Denmark have a whopping 137 sq m to make into a home.

-But don’t worry if you’re spatially challenged, especially if you’re setting out to renovate a small bedroom.
+But don’t worry if you’re spatially challenged, especially if you’re wondering how to renovate a small bedroom.
 For one, you’re in good company as a whole chunk of the UK is in the same situation.

 On the other hand, there are a whole host of clever tricks and ideas to turn your compact space into a sanctuary to rest and recharge.

-The biggest challenges of renovating a small bedroom
+The biggest challenges: how to renovate a small bedroom

 First things first: when you set out to create a new scheme, your key focus should be on banishing clutter.

-A ‘bijou’ space often lacks free floor area and not enough storage, which in turn leads to thing lying around.
+A ‘bijoux’ space often lacks free floor area and storage, which in turn leads to clutter lying around.

-So, when you do set out to renovate a small bedroom, it won’t be done with a lick of paint and a new bed.
+So, when you wonder how to renovate a small bedroom, it won’t be done with a lick of paint and a new bed.

 Instead, plan in proper storage.
 This can be freestanding furniture, such as dressers or chests of drawers, or designs built right into your walls.